aws/aws-cli/awscli/topics/config-vars.rst

 * wire - Display the timestamp exactly as received from the HTTP response.
 * iso8601 - Reformat timestamp using iso8601 in the UTC timezone.

+``cli_binary_format`` controls the format of binary values in input and output.
+The valid values of the ``cli_binary_format`` configuration variable are:

+* base64 - Binary values are provided as Base64 encoded strings.
+The default.
+* legacy - Binary values are provided are treated literally.
+Consistent with AWS CLI V1.

 The default value is ``iso8601``.